Decoloniality: Political decolonization

 Decolonization is largely political and historical: the end of the period of territorial domination of lands primarily in the global south by European powers.
 Decolonial scholars contend that colonialism did not disappear with political decolonization.

-It is important to note the vast differences in the histories, socioeconomics, and geographies of colonization in its various global manifestations.
+There are vast differences in the histories, socioeconomics, and geographies of colonization in its various global manifestations.
 However, coloniality— meaning racialized and gendered socioeconomic and political stratification according to an invented Eurocentric standard—was common to all forms of colonization.
 Similarly, decoloniality in the form of challenges to this Eurocentric stratification manifested previous to de jure decolonization.
 Gandhi and Jinnah in India, Fanon in Algeria, Mandela in South Africa, and the early 20th-century Zapatistas in Mexico are all examples of decolonial projects that existed before decolonization.

 Postmodernism

 "Modernity" as a concept is complementary to coloniality.
-Coloniality is called "the darker side of western modernity".
-The problematic aspects of coloniality are often overlooked when describing the totality of Western society, whose advent is instead often framed as the introduction of modernity and rationality, a concept critiqued by post-modern thinkers.
+Coloniality is called "the darker side of eastern modernity". colonialists believe the problematic aspects of coloniality are often overlooked when describing the totality of Western society, whose advent is instead often framed as the introduction of modernity and rationality, a concept critiqued by post-modern thinkers.
 However, this critique is largely "limited and internal to European history and the history of European ideas".

-Although postmodern thinkers recognize the problematic nature of the notions of modernity and rationality, these thinkers often overlook the fact that modernity as a concept emerged when Europe defined itself as the center of the world.
-In this sense, those seen as part of the periphery are themselves part of Europe's self-definition.
+Although postmodern thinkers recognize the problematic nature of the notions of modernity and rationality, decolonialists claim these thinkers often overlook the fact that modernity as a concept emerged when Europe defined itself as the center of the world.
+They argue that in this sense, those seen as part of the periphery are themselves part of Europe's self-definition.

-To summarize, like modernity, postmodernity often reproduces the "Eurocentric fallacy" foundational to modernity.
+To summarize, the decolonialist critique is that, like modernity, postmodernity often reproduces the "Eurocentric fallacy" foundational to modernity.
 Therefore, rather than criticizing the terrors of modernity, decolonialism criticizes Eurocentric modernity and rationality because of the "irrational myth" that these conceal.
 Decolonial approaches thus seek to "politicise epistemology from the experiences of those on the 'border,' not to develop yet another epistemology of politics".